-Spaulding Cape Cod provides the ambulance company a signed Physician Certification Statement (PCS) of medical necessity, as required by regulation.
-However, per Medicare, www.medicare.gov/Pubs/pdf/11021-Medicare-Coverage-of-
+SCC provides the ambulance company a signed Physician Certification Statement (PCS) of medical necessity, as required by regulation.
+However, per Medicare, www.medicare.gov/Pubs/pdf/11021-Medicare-Coverage-of-Ambulance-Services.pdf

 This statement does not, in and of itself, demonstrate that an ambulance transport is medically reasonable and necessary.